Life Insurance and Family Law (A Primer)

 If a policy is a level term policy, the premium is fixed and cannot be increased during the specific level period selected.

-Rates are relevant to any discussion regarding the use of life insurance as security for spousal support and/or child support in a divorce.
+Rates are relevant to any discussion regarding the use of life insurance as security for spousal support and/or child support in an Orange County family law case.
 Depending upon the age of the insured and cash flow, it may not be practical in a divorce judgment to provide for security based upon the annual cost.

 Rates may also be relevant to a discussion relative to the value of a life insurance policy.
 If the replacement cost of a comparable term policy is substantially higher than the cost of the existing term policy, that factor may be relevant to the valuation question.

 Can Term Life Insurance Policies be Converted to Permanent Policies?

 Most term policies include the right to convert the policy into a permanent policy without proof of insurability at a predetermined premium rate.
 This right can also be a very valuable right in that term policies expire at the end of the term and term policy premiums typically increase with the age of the insured unless the policy is a level term policy.
 The right to convert the policy to permanent insurance may allow the owner to keep the policy in force by converting the policy to a permanent policy and fixing the premiums.
 The purchase of permanent insurance may be the only practical way to maintain a policy of life insurance in later years in that the cost of term insurance in later years may become prohibitively expensive.

 Is There More Than One Type of Permanent Life Insurance?